 Educators seeking a Bilingual endorsement, an English as a Second Language endorsement, or an Early Childhood Bilingual/ESL endorsement must also hold a teaching license.

 A complete application to one of DePaul's Bilingual-Bicultural Education programs will include the following materials:

 - Official transcripts from all colleges or universities attended

-- Two letters of recommendation from professors or work supervisors
+- One letter of recommendation from a professor or work supervisor

 - Personal statement indicating professional development goals and related experience (at least 750 words)

 - Copy of state teaching license (only required for applicants to one of the endorsement programs)